zfergus/theme-mine/README.md

 sudo cp path/to/theme-mine/launcher/Backup_Icons/* /usr/share/unity/icons/
 ```

 This command requires that you executed command one above to backup the
-original launcher icons.
+original launcher icons. -->

 ### Wallpaper
 Select an image in `path/to/theme-mine/wallpapers` or a desired image.
 Right click and select `Set as Wallpaper`.

 ## License

-TODO: Describe the licence
+Flattr-Mine is licensed under the Creative Commons License (CC BY-NC-SA 4.0).
+See `flattr-mine/LICENSE.txt` for more information.

+Numix-Mine is licensed under GNU General Public License (GPL-3.0+).
+See `numix-mine/LICENSE` for more information.

 ## Credits

-TODO: Give credit to original creators
+TODO: Give credit to original creators two policies.